 Scenario C – 3.0 GPA, static

-The student in Scenario A doesn’t really have too much to worry about (unless he’s applying to a top MBA program for which a 3.0 GPA is a significant hurdle).
+If you’re like the student in Scenario A, then you don’t really have too much to worry about (unless you’re applying to a top MBA program for which a 3.0 GPA is a significant hurdle).
 Many students early in their college careers have a couple of bad semesters because of immaturity.
 Your grades went up, proving your capabilities and your increased maturity.

-Scenario B’s student is in a bit more of a bind.
-She’s proved her abilities by acing those first few semesters, but why the dramatic downturn?
-Did things get too difficult for her?
-Does she have trouble performing under pressure?
-Or does she just not care about improving and perfecting her academic capabilities?
+If you’re more like Scenario B’s student, then you may be in more of a bind.
+You’ve proved your abilities by acing those first few semesters, but why the dramatic downturn?
+Did things get too difficult for you?
+Do you have trouble performing under pressure?
+Or do you just not care about improving and perfecting your academic capabilities?

-The problem of mediocrity looms over Scenario C’s student.
-This student will need to prove his skill level if he wants to be considered for a spot in the next MBA class.
+The problem of mediocrity looms over you if you’re like our Scenario C student.
+You will need to prove your skill level if you want to be considered for a spot in the next MBA class.

-Student B will need to enroll in some college courses to prove her verbal and/or quantitative abilities (especially if her test scores weren’t so great).
-She’ll want to make sure her essays express her newfound motivation as well as her keen writing abilities.
-Her essays should include clear anecdotes that illustrate how she’s matured since her last few semesters and how her skills should be judged based on recent work experience, rather than past college experience.
+- Student B: You will need to enroll in some college courses to prove your verbal and/or quantitative abilities (especially if your test scores weren’t so great).
+You’ll want to make sure your essays express your newfound motivation as well as your keen writing abilities.
+Your essays should include clear anecdotes that illustrate how you’ve matured since your last few semesters and how your skills should be judged based on recent work experience, rather than past college experience.

-Student C is in a similar boat as Student B. He’ll want to retake some of his math and English courses and he’ll want to get solid A’s this time.
-B’s and C’s just won’t cut it if he wants to prove he’s b-school material.
+- Student C: You’re in a similar boat as Student B. You’ll want to retake some of your math and English courses and you’ll want to get solid A’s this time.
+B’s and C’s just won’t cut it if you want to prove you’re b-school material.
 Strong essays and letters of recommendation will also boost Student C’s chances of acceptance.